 Time spent for documentation, for communication (such as emails and phone calls), cannot be billed as a core service or as an ancillary service.
 When a customer is absent from nonresidential services for any reason, the ESBI provider is not eligible to invoice TWC-VR for any fees, including no-show fees.
 The nonresidential service provider must notify the VR counselor of an absence greater than one day.
 For information about the ESBI Nonresidential service fees go to 21.12.5 Nonresidential Rate Structure.
 A service authorization will identify the type and amount of nonresidential services and must be obtained before service delivery.
 The customer must actively participate in the program and make progress towards the goals in either the IAEP or IPP for continued sponsorship by TWC-VR for Nonresidential Services.

-Goods and services related to an individual's acquired brain injury, which are not delivered as part of ESBI nonresidential services, may be considered ancillary approved by the VR counselor.
-Refer to 21.9 Ancillary Goods and Services.
+Goods and services related to an individual's acquired brain injury, which are not delivered as part of ESBI nonresidential services, may be considered other support services if approved by the VR counselor.
+Refer to 21.9 Other Support Goods and Services.

 …